BIG-RAT/Object-Info/README.md

 **History**

+2021-06-17: Version 1.1.3 - Fix crash when config profile has no payload.

-2021-01-14: Version 1.1.1.
-Added ability to sort column results.
+2021-01-14: Version 1.1.1 - Added ability to sort column results.
 Fixed some issues where scoped objects were not listed.